-Aromatherapy is based on the principle that natural fragrances, or essential oils, from certain plants or flowers, can affect our moods, and consequently how we think or feel at any given time.
+Aromatherapy is based on the principle that natural fragrances, or essential oils, from certain plants or flowers, can affect our moods.
+Consequently how we think or feel at any given time.

 Bergamot, Chamomile (Roman), Cedarwood, Frankincense, Lavender, Neroli, Rose, Sandalwood